Manfreds Webseiten

 Goldstick's Rule: Be kind to everyone you talk with.
 You never know who's going to be on the jury.

-Golomb's Don'ts of Mathematical Modeling: 1.
+Golomb's Don'ts of Mathematical Modelling: 1.
 Don't believe the 33rd order consequences of a 1st order model.
-Catch Phrase: "Cum grano salis".

 4.